• Home |

 Ruger Security 9

-However, back when I was shooting competitively, I loved factory loads that made reloading easy.
+Back when I was shooting competitively, I loved factory loads that made reloading easy.
 Factory ammunition is a great option for those who are just getting started, but eventually, you’ll need to upgrade your cartridges and match them to your firearm.
 This is another selling point for high-quality cases and Boxer primers.

 Suppressed Shooting

-Is the Ruger Security 9 good for concealed carry?
+Is the Ruger Security-9 good for concealed carry?

 Yes.
-Whether you live in a state requiring a CCW permit or are free to carry Constitutionally, the full-size Ruger Security 9 has a barrel length of only 4 inches, making it perfect for concealed carry.
+Whether you live in a state requiring a CCW permit or are free to carry Constitutionally, the full-size Ruger Security-9 has a barrel length of only 4 inches, making it perfect for concealed carry.

 Which 9mm ammo is good for home defense?